-- 10.2.1 The period of Ineligibility, subject to Article 10.2.4, shall be four (4) years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Athlete or other Person can establish that the anti-doping rule violation was not intentional.40 - 10.2.1.2 The anti-doping rule violation involves a Specified Substance or a Specified Method and the FEI can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, subject to Article 10.2.4.1, the period of Ineligibility shall be two (2) years. - As used in Article 10.2, the term "intentional" is meant to identify those Athletes or other Persons who engage in conduct which they knew constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Athlete can establish that the Prohibited Substance was Used Out-of-Competition.
-An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered "intentional" if the substance is not a Specified Substance and the Athlete can establish that
+- 10.2.1 The period of Ineligibility, subject to Article 10.2.4, shall be four (4) years where: - 10.2.1.1 The anti-doping rule violation does not involve a Specified Substance or a Specified Method, unless the Practitioner or other Person can establish that the anti-doping rule violation was not intentional.40 - 10.2.1.2 The anti-doping rule violation involves a Specified Substance or a Specified Method and IAF can establish that the anti-doping rule violation was intentional. - 10.2.2 If Article 10.2.1 does not apply, subject to Article 10.2.4.1, the period of Ineligibility shall be two (2) years. - 10.2.3 As used in Article 10.2, the term "intentional" is meant to identify those Practitioners or other Persons who engage in conduct which they knew constituted an anti-doping rule violation or knew that there was a significant risk that the conduct might constitute or result in an anti-doping rule violation and manifestly disregarded that risk.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall be rebuttably presumed to be not "intentional" if the substance is a Specified Substance and the Practitioner can establish that the Prohibited Substance was Used Out-of-Competition.
+An anti-doping rule violation resulting from an Adverse Analytical Finding for a substance which is only prohibited In-Competition shall not be considered "intentional" if the substance is not a Specified Substance and the Practitioner can establish that the Prohibited Substance was Used Out-of-Competition in a context unrelated to sport performance.41 - 10.2.4 Notwithstanding any other provision in Article 10.2, where the anti-doping rule violation involves a Substance of Abuse: - 10.2.4.1 If the Practitioner can establish that any ingestion or Use occurred Out-of-Competition and was unrelated to sport performance, then the period of Ineligibility shall be three (3) months Ineligibility.